Regular deck: 52 cards. 4 colours. 4 royal families. 2 jokers.

 Chaffik and Robert-Houdin are connected by a familial, political and artistic network naturally woven by history and stories, along with questions of faith, beliefs, magic and performances.
 These themes fit together like clockwork.

 HEARTS tells the story of colonial Algeria, a confluence of foreign politics and French inventions in magic, science and photography.
 These innovations and ideas incubate in the alleys of Algiers and become essential tools of the Algerian resistance.

-HEARTS also explores 19th-century France, particularly French magicians (Robert-Houdin and Méliès) and their relationship to science, cinema and Spiritualist séances—very popular in French intellectual and artistic circles of the era.
+HEARTS also explores 19th-century France, particularly French magicians (Robert-Houdin and Méliès) and their relationship to science and cinema.

 Among bureaucratic archivists in Paris, Chaffik uncovers the story of a forger from the resistance and traces links between France and its former colony.

 In Quebec, we meet Chaffik, his immigrant family and his girlfriend Judith, who is a lecturer in cinema theory at Laval University and the daughter of a diplomat.
 She is the centre point of all these rotating gears.

 With a 360° scene design, the set of HEARTS becomes everything from a magic lantern with fantastic stories and cinematic images, to a hot spot on the brink of exploding from a complex chain of relationships.

 Page rendered in 0.2372 seconds •